bebbo/amiga-gcc/README.md

 ### macOs on Mi1

-Native build on M1 Mac has proved difficult at this stage for a number of reasons.
-I filed (and closed) a separate issue.
+UPDATE:
+You still need homebrew, but it should work without using the x86_64 versions.

-We can, however, get an x86 version of the toolchain working on M1 with these steps.
+If native building does not work for you, get an x86 version of the toolchain working on M1 with these steps.

 1. Ensure rosetta is installed. `/usr/sbin/softwareupdate --install-rosetta --agree-to-license`
 2. Ensure Xcode command line tools are installed `xcode-select --install`